 Slater and Gordon asked 2,000 Australians what they thought were the most important factors when buying a car for a novice driver, and topping the list were safety, fuel efficiency and engine capacity restrictions.
 Also identified by respondents as key considerations, were budget restrictions and a need for the car to be pre-owned.
 Meanwhile, appearance and prestige were low on the list of purchasing priorities.

-As a lawyer who represents road accident victims, it’s pleasing to see that safety topped the list of purchasing priorities and equally pleasing to find that appearance and prestige were low on the list.
+As a lawyer who represents car accident victims, it’s pleasing to see that safety topped the list of purchasing priorities and equally pleasing to find that appearance and prestige were low on the list.

 But with this focus on safety, it’s important to note that generally speaking, younger members of our community are usually those who don’t have much cash to splash on the latest cars with all of the important safety features.
 So, while the research identifies the importance of safety, it is not always economically possible for younger drivers (and often their parents) to match that desire.